shortcutmedia/shortcut-ios/README.md

 - An iOS app that supports deep linking (responds to a [custom URL scheme](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10)).
 - A Shortcut with a mobile deep link to your app.
 Use the [Shortcut Manager](http://manager.shortcutmedia.com) to create one.
-- An API key with auth token.
-Use the [Shortcut Manager](http://manager.shortcutmedia.com/users/api_keys) to create one.
+- An API key.
+Use the [Shortcut Manager](http://manager.shortcutmedia.com/mobile_apps) to create a mobile app with an associated API key.
 This is only needed if you intend to create Shortcuts to share from within your app.

 ## Integration into your app